fatchan/haproxy-panel-next/README.md

 - Maintenance mode, disables proxying for selected domains and serves an "under maintenance" page from haproxy.

 ##### Todo:
-- Update to use haproxy data plane api instead of haproxy-sdk
 - Better Multi-user support (problems w/ ip whitelist and blacklist)
 - Some kind of payment system
 - SSL cert management, or letsencrypt integration